Sajad-Salehi/Stake-Pool/README.md

 # Stake-Pool
-A sample Stake Pool Smart Contract
+A simple Stake Pool Smart Contract using Solidity, Python and Flask
-(yield farming)